-As you can see, there are seven relevant areas of your cannabis business plan.
+Your cannabis business plan needs financial data.
 These are all based on your actual market position and your research about the market.
 We have cannabis market data to help you figure out:

 A cannabis business plan is vital because there is no better way to see your cannabis business’s real perspective.

 There are also some other aspect to consider here.
 You must know what sort of cannabis business you want to run.

 If you plan to open a cannabis dispensary, which is what most cannabis entrepreneurs create a plan for, you’ll need the following information included in your cannabis business plan:

 - Location details– When it comes to location, you need to comply with zoning laws in your state, country, and city.
 Most of the US areas have restrictions regarding opening a dispensary near schools, playgrounds, parks, churches, and even addiction treatment centers.
 This could be a huge turn off because city areas are often packed with these facilities, and you’ll need to measure the right distance from these areas.
 In Illinois, the distance must be 1000 feet, in California, it is 1,500 feet, while in Ohio, the distance is at least 600 feet.